-- Carbon neutral is slightly different.
+Carbon neutral tends to mean slightly different.
 It can be simpler to achieve, by purchasing carbon credits before carbon emissions have actually been reduced.
 It is an important marker of progress, but the goal is net zero.

-- Greenhouse gas, carbon and carbon dioxide are used interchangeably, even though carbon dioxide is just 1 of 6 different greenhouse gases.
+Greenhouse gas, carbon and carbon dioxide are often used interchangeably to mean any emissions that cause climate change, even though carbon dioxide is just 1 of 6 different greenhouse gases.

 Forest Green Rovers were the first football club to commit to achieving net zero.